neicnordic/ahm17.neic.nordforsk.org/teamwork.md

 forward, but note that you don't have a GPS, only partial information about the robots location.
 Our environment will consist of walls and boxes.

 #### Format

 We want you to organize the work.
-We assign to you some teams initially to bootstrap the process.
+We assign you to some teams initially to bootstrap the process.
 You can then brainstorm what sub-problems needs to be solved, and which ones can be worked on in parallel.
 You can appoint a leader and other roles as you feel necessary.
 You can eventually contact the other teams to regroup into workgroups addressing separate tasks.
 These workgrounps will then work together as needed to create the right interfaces, so that you together will end up with a consistent solution.

-Focus on relation between the problem and hand and the organization of the work.
+Focus on relation between the problem at hand and the organization of the work.
 Redistribute people, regroup, merge, and split as you learn more about the problem.

 #### Detailed Goal Examples

 Just to give an idea of what to aim for, consider the following challenges:

 - Make a function to turn the robot to a given absolute angle.
 - Make a function to drive in a straight line.
-(Do you expect the robot to go straight be giving the same power to the two motors?)
+Do you expect the robot to go straight be giving the same power to the two motors?
 - Drive the function in an equilateral triangle, attempting to get back to the starting point.
 - Make a function which learns its position by measuring the distances to